 Vizsla puppies are also very mouthy, which can be difficult for young children to control independently.
-Like most dogs they may not tolerate rough play from a young toddler.
+Like most dogs they may not tolerate rough play from a young toddler or child.

 It is important to teach your kids how to interact safely with your vizsla and watch over them while they are young.

 But, vizslas are affectionate, playful and social and will love nothing more than playing with your kids and accepting plenty of cuddles.

 It is a good idea to invest in some good quality toys for your kids to use with your pup.
 We review some of the best toys for vizslas here.

 At the end of the day, they will happily snuggle on their lap while watching TV.